go-spatial/tegola-docs/content/documentation/getting-started.md

 - [Linux](https://github.com/terranodo/tegola/releases/download/v0.2.0/tegola_linux_amd64)

 Find the Tegola file that was downloaded and move it into a fresh directory.

+### Docker Image
+As of v0.6.0, Tegola also provides an official Docker release with support for both PostGIS and GeoPackage data providers.
+Use `docker pull gospatial/tegola` to get the latest image.

+[Check out the docs on Docker Hub](https://hub.docker.com/r/gospatial/tegola/) for details and examples of using the image.

 ## 2. Get a data provider